svsudharshan/add-tradingview-alerts-tool/README.md

-# Add TradingView Alerts Tool & Add Bulk Stocks to Watchlist
+# Add Batch alerts in TradingView & Add Bulk Stocks to Watchlist

-**Automatically adds custom alerts to TradingView in bulk**
+**Automatically adds custom alerts to TradingView in bulk for any number of instruments**

 **Automatically adds list of stocks to TradingView Watchlist in bulk**